tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_I_think_my_boss_just_locked_me_in_a_room_with_it.md

 And *achingly* alone.

 I lunged for the handle, twisting, yanking.
 Nothing.

-Shit.
+The thing was sealed tighter than Alcatraz.

 One hour.

 One ending.

+Why?

+It didn't matter.

-I’d worked for the Order long enough to translate bureaucratic euphemism: if I didn’t scribble something worthwhile fast, they’d send in a Conscript.
+I’d worked for the Order long enough to know grunts like me weren't afforded the privilege of questions.
+If I didn’t scribble something fast, then they’d probably send in a Conscript.
 Probably one with claws.
-Or teeth.
-Or an appetite for Analysts.
+And teeth.
+And an appetite for Analysts.

-I sank to the floor.

-Back against stone.
-Hands on my knees like they might keep me from shattering.
+I sank to the floor, back against stone, hands on my knees like they might keep me from shattering.

-I’d filed enough post-mortems to know how our monsters killed.
+I’d filed enough T43 reports to know how our monsters killed.
 Slowly.
-With deranged satisfaction.
+And with deranged satisfaction.
 Like children tearing apart their favorite toys just to see what the stuffing looked like.

-Fuck.
+I gripped a fistful of my hair, pulse rioting to the beat of panic.

 Maybe I should just end it myself.
-Save whoever scrapes up the blood a bit of effort.

-That’s when I saw it.
+Make a noose out of my tie and do one last trust fall with the universe.

+Yeah.

+That could work.

+If nothing else, it'd save the janitor the trauma of scraping my insides off the walls.
+I lifted a hand to my collar, then paused.

 The table.

 It wasn’t empty anymore.

-Something waited beneath the cone of flickering light—something *old*, its shape so familiar it twisted my stomach.
+Something waited atop it, framed beneath the cone of flickering light—something *old*, its shape so familiar it twisted my stomach.

 A typewriter.

 Not modern.
-Not sleek. *Rustic.* The kind with keys that bite back, edges like teeth, and ribbons stained the color of clotted memory.
+Not sleek. *Rustic.* The kind with keys that bit back, edges like teeth, and ribbons stained the color of clotted memory.
 It looked… *personal* in an awful sort of way.
 Like it remembered me somehow.
 Like it *blamed* me.

 I stepped forward, breath hitching.

-The chair scraped back with a screech like bone on stone.
+Pulled a chair.
+It scraped back with a screech like bone on stone.

-I sat.
+Then I sat.

-The bulb above buzzed louder, casting long, twitching shadows across the stone.
+The bulb above buzzed louder, casting long, twitching shadows across me.
 I stared at the typewriter.
 It stared back.

-I reached out.
+And suddenly I understood.
+This typewriter was a Conscript—had to be.
+My job wasn't to write an ending so much as it was to be the Order's guinea pig.
+There were probably senior Analysts watching the cameras, clipboards at the ready, waiting to determine just what this thing was capable of.

+"Right," I breathed.
+"Happy thoughts, Reyes."

 My fingers settled on the keys—cold metal nubs worn smooth with use.
 They *hummed*, faintly.
 Not mechanical.
 Not electrical.
 Something *older*.

 Something *alive*.

-“Right,” I said softly, voice shaking.
-“One ending.
-Coming right up.”

-I pressed the first key.

-Nothing happened.

 I gave a passing thought to the kind of ending I *wanted*.